Wood, a sustainable raw material.

 The wood used for viscose production in Kelheim comes exclusively from certified, sustainably managed forests.
 Two types of wood are used: Plantation wood, in which the trees are reforested after harvesting, and waste wood from natural forests, which is no longer suitable for other uses, e. g. in the furniture industry.
-Through the exclusive use of wood with FSC® and PEFC™ certification, we ensure that the wood has not been obtained illegally or in violation of protection regulations for humans and nature.
-By joining the Canopy Initiative, Kelheim Fibres has committed itself to the protection of primeval forests and threatened forest areas.
-This commitment is also reflected in our specially published policy on pulp purchasing (Download Wood Pulp Sourcing Policy signed).
+Through the exclusive use of wood with FSCTM or PEFC certification, we ensure that the wood has not been obtained illegally or in violation of protection regulations for humans and nature.
+The wood pulps we use for the production of viscose are purchased from Lenzing AG and consequently fall under the Wood and Pulp policy of the Lenzing Group.

 In recent years, the pollution of nature by microplastics has developed into a serious problem.
 Plastic is not biologically degradable, but is broken down over the years into the finest microparticles which, invisibly for the naked eye, pollute the air, land, water and living creatures.

-Our viscose fibres, in contrast, are certified as being biodegradable, i.e. they are completely decomposed by microorganisms under appropriate conditions in the sea and in the soil.
+Our viscose fibres, in contrast, are biodegradable, i.e. they are completely decomposed by microorganisms under appropriate conditions in the sea and in the soil.
 Whether in clothing, wipes or tea bags – our viscose fibres enable our customers to manufacture sustainable and environmentally compatible products.